Skip to main content

 The flow at a glance

-A Package is the deploy definition.
-You can author one directly, or attach Sources to supply its dependencies (GitHub repos add automatic image builds; Helm and Docker sources point at upstream content).
-Products wrap a Package with pricing for sale; Direct installs use a Package internally.
-When a customer installs, Akua materializes the Package into a per-installation git repository — the customer’s specific copy, with their inputs and rendered manifests.
+A Package is the versioned install contract.
+You can author one directly, then declare supported dependencies such as Helm charts, container images, or other Packages.
+Products wrap a Package for sale; Offers carry the concrete customer path, terms, access rules, and short URL.
+Direct installs use a Package internally.
+When a customer installs, Akua materializes the Package into a per-installation git repository: the customer’s specific copy, with their inputs and rendered manifests.

 The primitives